SiriShultz/sitelinks/Customer-Personality-Analysis/README.md

 # Segment
-Create segments of customer to 5 groups base on results of calculated columns: Stars, Need Attention, High Potential, Leaky Bucket and Others (for other posibilities)
+Create segments of customer to 5 groups base on results of calculated columns: Stars, Need Attention, High Potential, Leaky Bucket and Others (for other posibilities).

     Segment =
       SWITCH (